Training Physical Health for Life

 My personal experience has given me huge insight into the importance of physical symmetry.
 I live with EDS, a defect in the DNA which causes frequent unpredictable soft tissue injury, chronic tight soft tissue and joint instability.
 Throughout my Tai Chi training, it was typical to study the 'right handed' Tai Chi form.
 In my own training I endeavoured to learn the reflected side, the 'left handed' form.
 Over the years as my 'right hand' form became dominant, I began to suffer with repeated injuries and weaknesses in my physical body from over-training the dominant side.
 This was not helpful with what was already degenerative health.

-Since closing my school in January 2016 and having taken a sabbatical from teaching, I have spent the last year focusing on training my weaknesses using the movement arts of Tai Chi, qigong and yoga.
-What is different is that now my Tai Chi training is based on silk reeling ‘drill training’, rather than the beautiful choreography of the Tai Chi form.
+In January 2016 I took a long sabbatical from teaching, I spent 2016 focusing on training my weaknesses using the movement arts of Tai Chi, qigong and yoga.
+What is different is that now my Tai Chi training is based on silk reeling 'drill training', rather than the beautiful choreography of the Tai Chi form.
 This admittedly bashed my ego, as I loved the form training.
 My focus instead has been to observe, listen and respond to tightness, restriction, limitations, pain, instability in my exercises.
 I am working up slowly to returning to form training 🙂

 What hasn't changed is my qigong and yoga training, and with the freedom of not teaching several classes a day I have found a pattern that gives my symptoms some relief.
 I constantly adjust my training to how my body is feeling, to push when I feel I need to and go easy when I should.
 This awareness in my training has helped me recovery from injuries, avoid injuries and be sympathetic to what my body needs.